owera/versa-framework/docs/logging.rst

 Setting Up Logging
 ==================

-*Versa Framework* logs errors and debug information via the :mod:`logging` python module.
+*versacord Framework* logs errors and debug information via the :mod:`logging` python module.
 It is strongly recommended that the logging module is configured, as no errors or warnings will be output if it is not set up.
 Configuration of the ``logging`` module can be as simple as::